godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 Want to show items with the highest stock first?
 You can enable sorting by availability, which will enable sorting from high stock to low stock (See FAQ for more details).
 You can also show featured items first in your catalog.

 You can add the option to sort items by sale status - there's a sorting option to show "On Sale" items first in the shop catalog.
 Please note that only simple products can be sorted by sale status, and variable products will display mixed with non-sale products.

-Finally, you can add a "randomized" sorting option just for fun - any time this sorting is selected, the product order will be randomized when the shop page is viewed.
-This works best when all products are shown on one page, as paged product catalogs will be "re-randomized" with each page change.

 = Looking to remove sorting options? =
 We have a compatible plugin that will let you remove core WooCommerce sorting options, such as the default sorting method.
 You can check out the [WooCommerce Remove Product Sorting](http://www.skyverge.com/product/woocommerce-remove-product-sorting/) plugin page for more details.